Scalar Polynomial Curvature Invariants in the Context of the Cartan-Karlhede Algorithm

-to express nine of the first order scalar invariants in terms of the Cartan invariants.
-Here we give only five; all three of the case $[1,1]$ and two of the case $[1,1,1,1]$ in the categorization of \cite{CMM2013}:
+At the next order, we make the similar substitutions to express nine of the first order SPIs in terms of the Cartan invariants.
+Here we give only five; all three of the case $[1,1]$ and two of the case $[1,1,1,1]$ in the categorization of \cite{CMM2013}: { } The other SPIs give more expressions of the same form: they are polynomials in $\left\{ \sqrt{I_0}, I_1, I_2 ; I_3, I_4, I_5, I_6 \right\}$.